-The Sign Language Club, also known as Sigma Lambda Kappa (SLK), is a registered student organization with UA Little Rock’s Office of Campus Life student organization, comprised of students taking classes in the Interpretation: ASL/English Program.
-Many SLK members are working toward and AA degree or BA degree in interpretation.
+The Sign Language Club, also known as Sigma Lambda Kappa (SLK), is a registered student organization at UA Little Rock.
+Club members are students who are taking classes in the Interpretation: ASL/English Program.
+Many are working toward an associate’s degree or B.A. degree in interpretation.
 Others are taking American Sign Language classes to satisfy second language requirements at the university.

-The purpose of SLK is to provide the UA Little Rock campus with an organization of persons who share a common interest in communication between individuals who are hearing, deaf, deaf-blind, or hard of hearing.
-This is accomplished through informal social environments and activities that promote interaction on campus and in the community.
-The organization also promotes “Deaf Awareness” and educational information that will help the public learn about deafness and the language and cultural issues associate with it.
+SLK seeks to provide the UA Little Rock campus with an organization of persons who share a common interest in communication between individuals who are hearing, Deaf, DeafBlind, or Hard of Hearing.
+Club members participate in informal social environments and activities that promote interaction on campus and in the community.
+The organization also promotes “Deaf Awareness” and educational information that help the public learn about deafness and the language and cultural issues associated with it.

 Business meetings are held bi-monthly during the fall and spring semesters.
-SLK elects a governing board of officers each year and is under the director of a Faculty Advisor.
-Each semester, SLK sponsors “See-A-Song” in the Donaghey Student Center, a public relations performance of songs presented in sign language.
-Students at all levels of language acquisition are encouraged to participate in the performance under the direction of faculty members.
+SLK elects a governing board of officers each year.
+Each semester, SLK sponsors “See-A-Song”, a public relations performance of songs presented in sign language.
+Students at all levels of language acquisition and community members are encouraged to participate in the performance under the direction of faculty members.